AasthaaMittal/To-Do-List-JS/README.md

 # To-Do-List-JS
-A small To do list project created using vanilla JavaScript, HTML
+A small To do list project created using vanilla JavaScript, HTML.
+The tasks added get saved in local storage, so that they persist even when the page is reloaded.